pluto/web-prover/README.md

 Visit the [Pluto documentation](https://docs.pluto.xyz) for integration guides, conceptual overviews, and reference materials.

-If you have any questions, please reach out to any of [Pluto's engineers](https://pluto.xyz/team) directly or join our [Telegram](https://t.me/pluto_xyz) to ask questions.
+If you have any questions, please reach out to any of [Pluto's team members](https://pluto.xyz/team) directly or join our [Telegram](https://t.me/pluto_xyz) to ask questions.
 We'd love to hear from you!

 ## Development